 No time to chop veggies?
 No problem!
-Use these life-hacks by nutrition Expert Cara Harbstreet to make weeknight cooking a breeze AND healthy.
+Use these life-hacks to make weeknight cooking a breeze, and healthy too.

 Let’s be honest, most of us don’t really care what our food looks like as long as it tastes good.